sendtoishaan/CS166-Final-Project/README.md

 ## Features:
 - Accounts and Authentication: user registration and login using SHA-256 hashed passwords for security/authentication.
 - Role-based Permissions: three different account roles('Buyer', 'Seller', and 'Admin').
-- List Items: accounts with 'Seller' role permissions can create and list items along with its category, price, condition, and a description.
+- List Items: accounts can create and list items along with its category, price, condition, and a description.
 - Start/open Auctions: auctions can be created for an item (limited to one active auction per item).
-Users are able to browse, search, and filter active autions.
+Users are able to browse active auctions.
 - Place Bids: accounts with 'Buyer' role permissions can place bids that have been validated, meaning that their bid must exceed the current highest bid.
 However, sellers cannot bid on their own listed items.
 - End/close Auctions: when an auction is closed or ends the auction picks the winning bid (current highest bid using the timestamp as a tie-breaker) and automatically creates a pending payment and shipment.
 - Payment and Shipments: track payment and shipment statuses.
-- Admin Controls: Controls that allow accounts with 'Admin' role permissions to view and edit other role accounts, auctions, and payments.
+- Admin Controls: Controls that allow accounts with 'Admin' role permissions to view other role accounts, auctions, and payments.

 ## Tools Used:
 - Programming Language: Python 3.10+